-When a holy day came, the merchant gave all his workers rice early in the morning to eat before they began their fast.
-But the ever-diligent Bodhisatta arrived so early he had started work before the rice was served and did not know that everybody would be fasting and meditating on the moral precepts that day.
+When the next holy day came, the merchant gave all his workers rice early in the morning to eat before they began their fast.
+But the ever-diligent Bodhisatta arrived so early he had started work before the rice was served and did not know that everybody would be fasting and meditating that day.
 At sunset, the Bodhisatta finished work and returned to find out he had been misconducting himself.
-Feeling terrible, he went and explained himself to the merchant and promised to not eat and keep the other holy-day duties through the evening.
+Feeling terrible, he went and explained himself to the merchant and promised to fast and keep the other holy-day duties through the evening.

 That night he suffered pain, but not wanting to break his fast he did not take the medicines the merchant brought him.
 At sunrise, the Bodhisatta lay dying.
 He saw the king’s majestic chariot pass by and prayed that in his next life he would be of royalty.
 And because of his devotion to keeping half the fast, he was conceived by a chief queen on his return to Earth.
 The Bodhisatta remembered his previous life, and was grateful for getting such a great reward.
 When his father died, the Bodhisatta became king.

 A poor man who earned a living as a water-carrier wanted to celebrate an upcoming festival in style (buying perfume, liquor, and a garland) with his wife, so he walked six leagues to get a half-penny he had hidden in a brick in the city wall near the north gate.
 Standing at a palace window, the Bodhisatta saw the water-carrier singing despite walking in the scorching mid-day heat on sand as hot as coals and wanted to know why he was filled with joy.